How long does the detail take ?

 However, a growing number of enthusiasts simply refuse to choose.
 Instead they coat their vehicles with a layer of synthetic polymer sealant for long lasting protection and then top it off with a layer of carnauba for a dazzling shine, commonly referred to as “stacking”.

-Silica based paint sealants or coatings were developed using Nanotechnology.
+Ceramic Glass Coatings were developed using Nanotechnology.
 These advanced coatings are technically man made ceramic and glass nanoparticles.
 They do not just adhere to the vehicles surface, but rather become a part of the surface themselves.
 These coatings also enhance the appearance of automotive paint on a timescale of years rather than months.
 The process involves using a wet sol-gel to lay down a self organising microfilm of Silcia and other nano-scale components that chemically bond to painted sufaces on a molecular level.

 Please note that both carnauba waxes and paint sealants are meant for protection only.
 In order for these products to be effective your paintwork must be corrected first.